MobileRoboticsSkoltech/multi-azure-recorder/README.md

 ```
 tmpfs       /mnt/mrob_tmpfs tmpfs nodev,nosuid,noexec,nodiratime,size=512M   0 0
 ```

 ### Additional packages setup
 #### ffmpef for extractor
-The `ffmpeg` is also required for running extractor:
+The `ffmpeg` is also required for running extractor if `mrob_images_extractor` is not used as a backbone:
 ```shell
 sudo apt-get install ffmpeg
 ```